for the site to work. We also use non-essential cookies to help us improve our digital services. Any

 We want to know how our website is working for you and where we can improve.

-The Prisons and Probation Ombudsman (PPO) carries out independent investigations into deaths and complaints in custody.
-The detailed role and responsibilities of the PPO are set out in his office’s Terms of Reference.
-The PPO has two main duties:
+The Prisons and Probation Ombudsman (PPO) carries out independent investigations into complaints and deaths in custody.
+The detailed role and responsibilities of the PPO are set out in our office’s Terms of Reference.
+The PPO has three main duties:

 The purpose of these investigations is to understand what happened, to correct injustices and to identify learning for the organisations whose actions we oversee so that the PPO makes a significant contribution to safer, fairer custody and offender supervision.

 If you would like to receive email updates about new publications please sign up for our mailing list.

 This article was first issued in January, written by Prisons & Probation Ombudsman Sue McAllister for prisoners and readers of Inside Time: https://insidetime.org/please-read-the-report/ You can read the 2019/20 Annual Report here: https://www.ppo.gov.uk/news/the-prisons-and-probation-ombudsman-publish-their-2019-20-annual-report/ Prisons and Probation Ombudsman 2019/20 Annual Report now… Read More

 The Prisons and Probation Ombudsman has released their 10th complaints learning lessons bulletin, which is part of a COVID-19 related series of findings and learnings.
 This bulletin provides an update on the complaints we have received or completed in the… Read More